everdevs/contentful-action/README.md

 For every new version we can now increase the version (`2.js`, `3.js`, ...).
 Per default, this action looks for a directory labeled `migrations` but it's configurable via the arg `migrations_dir`.

 Next we can adjust our workflow file to use this action.
-YOu have to include your `space_id` and `management_api_key` from your Contentful space.
+You have to include your `space_id` and `management_api_key` from your Contentful space.

 There are several options to allow customizing this action.